 Under our funding agreement with SMRI, we may receive grant and equity funding upon achievement of product development milestones through Phase I clinical trials totaling \$9.0 million, subject to our mutual agreement with SMRI.
 As of December 31, 2007, we have received \$2.6 million from SMRI, 50% of which was grant funding and 50% of which was equity funding.
-Under the terms of the agreement, we have agreed to pay royalties to SMRI based on any net income we receive from sales of a PDE10 product until we have paid a maximum aggregate amount that is based on the amount of grant funding that we have received from SMRI.
-The funding agreement terminates when we have paid the maximum aggregate amount.
+Under the terms of the agreement, we have agreed to pay royalties to SMRI based on any net income we receive from sales of a PDE10 product until we have paid a maximum aggregate amount that is a low single-digit multiple of the amount of grant funding that we have received from SMRI.
+This multiple increases as time elapses from the date we received the grant funding.
+There are no minimum payment obligations under our agreement with SMRI.
+The funding agreement and our obligation to pay a royalty to SMRI terminate when we have repaid such amount in the form of royalties.